Testaroli

-Testaroli, sometimes referred to as testarolo, is a type of pasta or bread in Italian cuisine that is prepared using water, flour and salt, which is sliced into triangular shapes.
+Testaroli, sometimes referred to as testarolo, is a type of thin spongy pasta or bread in Italian cuisine that is prepared in circular sheets using water, flour, and salt, which is then sliced into diamond or rectangular shapes.
 A common dish in the Lunigiana region and historical territory of Italy, it is an ancient pasta originating from the Etruscan civilization of Italy.
-Testaroli has been described as "the earliest recorded pasta."
+Testaroli has been described as "the earliest recorded pasta".
 It is also a native dish of the southern Liguria and northern Tuscany regions of Italy.

 Testaroli is prepared from a batter that is cooked on a hot flat surface, after which it may be consumed.
-It is traditionally cooked on a testo, a flat terra cotta or cast iron cooking surface from which the food's name is derived.
+It is traditionally cooked on a testo, a flat terracotta or cast iron cooking surface from which the food's name is derived.
 It is sometimes cooked further in boiling water and then served.
-Testaroli is sometimes referred to as a bread, similar to focaccia in composition, and is sometimes referred to as a crêpe.
-It may be dressed with pesto sauce or other ingredients such as olive oil, Pecorino cheese, Parmigiano-Reggiano, and garlic.
-Falsi testaroli al ragù is a similar dish prepared using sliced pasta dough and a ragù sauce.
+Testaroli is sometimes referred to as a bread, and is sometimes referred to as a crêpe.
+It may be dressed with pesto sauce or other ingredients such as olive oil, pecorino, Parmesan, and garlic.
+Falsi testaroli al ragù is a similar dish, prepared using sliced pasta dough and a ragù sauce.

 Etymology

-Testaroli's name is based upon the testo, a terra cotta or cast iron cooking device with a hot, flat surface that testaroli is traditionally cooked on.
+Testaroli's name is based upon the testo, a terracotta or cast iron cooking device with a hot, flat surface that testaroli is traditionally cooked on.

 History

 Testaroli is an ancient pasta that originated from the Etruscan civilization, a civilization of ancient Italy.
-The book Rustico: Regional Italian Country Cooking states that testaroli is "a direct descendant of the porridges of the Neolithic age that were poured over hot stones to cook."
+The book Rustico: Regional Italian Country Cooking states that testaroli is "a direct descendant of the porridges of the Neolithic age that were poured over hot stones to cook".
 It is a native dish of the southern Liguria and northern Tuscany regions of Italy.
-According to an article published by The Wall Street Journal, it is "the earliest recorded pasta."
+According to an article published by The Wall Street Journal, it is "the earliest recorded pasta".

-In the Italian province of Massa and Carrara, located within the Tuscany region, it was a peasant food consumed as a one-course meal, topped with grated cheese and olive oil.
+In the Italian province of Massa-Carrara, located within the Tuscany region, it was a peasant food consumed as a one-course meal, topped with grated cheese and olive oil.
 In Massa and Carrara, it was sometimes accompanied with stracchino cheese or charcuterie.
-Testaroli remains a very popular dish in Pontremoli, a small city in the province of Massa and Carrara, where it is served at virtually every restaurant in the city, during both mornings and evenings.
+Testaroli remains a very popular dish in Pontremoli, a small town in the province of Massa-Carrara, where it is served at virtually every restaurant in the town, during both mornings and evenings.
 Testaroli is also a common and specialty dish in the Lunigiana region and historical territory of Italy, which is located between the Liguria and Tuscany regions.